Skip to content

 email-domain-name: "@institution.edu"

-The second choice is ldap.
-Below are the required settings to use ldap:
+The second choice is ldap which has the following required settings:

 email-method: "ldap"